51Degrees/specifications/pipeline-specification/features/data-updates.md

 will not start until after that time.
 Options include the ability to control the remote endpoint and the polling frequency.

-As an optimization, the request for data may contain an *if modified since* HTTP header, containing the date of the current data file.
+As an optimization, the request for data MAY contain an *if modified since* HTTP header, containing the date of the current data file.

 If data is received that is newer than the current data, then the Aspect Engine